biancaglez/MATH218/calendar.md

 ## Homework 0

+Homework 0 will not involve any content, it will merely be a practice run of the Homework submissions process on GitHub.

-* Assigned Fri 9/16
+* Assigned Wed 9/14
-* Due Fri 9/23
+* Due Wed 9/21

-## Final Project Info

-Forthcoming.

 ## Important Dates